 Take a vacation?
 Learn to cook?
 See the world?
-Really, if I were you, I would try my best to put a positive spin on what many might deem as “dream-crushing”.
+Really, if I were you, I would try my best to put a positive spin on what many might deem as “dream-crushing.”
 Why?
-Because grad schools will still be there next year, and the year after that.
+Because graduate schools will still be there next year and the year after that.
 Not even the Mayans could stop them from admitting new students.
-If you’re truly interested in going to graduate school, then you’ll only be more prepared in the next admissions cycle.
+If you’re truly interested in how to get into grad school, then you’ll only be more prepared come next admissions cycle.

 What to do when all your grad school applications are rejected?

 Here on the GRE blog, our specialty is coaching the GRE.
 Life counseling may fall slightly out of our purview, but we’ve all tried and failed at things we had greatly aspired to succeed in.
 The truth is, you pick yourself up and keep going.
 There are plenty of motivational posters (of the variety your middle school had), to remind you to work hard, not give up, keep your chin up, etc. Get past the cheese and pick one to make your motivator.
 Think of it this way: you have insight into what kind of candidate doesn’t get accepted, and you’ve now got a 8-10 months to make yourself the kind of candidate that does get accepted!

 Not that it’s always so cut and dry, but you should do what you can.
 Spend the next 8 months fostering relationships with professors, working on independent research, and of course, our favorite, studying for the GRE. 🙂 Peruse the GRE forums and see the profiles of folks who got in and those who didn’t.
 That will also give you a better picture of where you stand in the crowd.